simplek8s/simplek8s-website/content/news/2024-02/the-purge-feature.md

 Unmounting boot device ...
 ```

-The idea is to run `purge` after unattended upgrades.
+The idea is to run `simplek8s-update purge` after upgrade.

 Let's continue making progress, one step at a time!